xmtp/libxmtp/README.md

 - cd `bindings/wasm`
 - Run `npm run build` to build the rust crate and Node.js bindings.
 - Run `npm run prepublishOnly` to run tests that 1) check XmtpApi instantiation and 2) check that a 12 word mnemonic can be generated

+## Tests

+This should compile the xmtp-keystore crate and the wasm bindings, then run tests in JS

+- cd `bindings/wasm`
+- Run `npm test`